 Last November, two new species of rodent were discovered in protected areas managed by our Ecuador partner Fundación EcoMinga.
 Pattonimus ecominga was found in the Dracula Reserve, while Pattonimus musseri was first identified in the Manduriacu Reserve.
 Now, less than a year on, a third EcoMinga reserve – Río Zuñac – has become the site of another incredible discovery.
-In just a single short trip, biologists uncovered no fewer than four new tree species, helped in no small part by our Keepers of the Wild who have now been honoured with their own place in the scientific canon.
+In just a single short trip, biologists uncovered no fewer than five new tree species, helped in no small part by our Keepers of the Wild who have now been honoured with their own place in the scientific canon.

 World Land Trust (WLT) were thrilled to learn that one of the species, Sciodaphyllum recaldiorum, has been named in honour of the Recalde family.
 Abdon and Jesús Recalde were the first rangers hired to protect EcoMinga’s reserves, just a few years after the organisation was founded in 2005.
 Once hunters in their youth, the brothers have since dedicated their lives to the research and protection of Ecuador’s remarkable biodiversity.
 Jesús in particular has “steered the evolution and growth of Fundación EcoMinga with his gentle wisdom,” says Lou.